debrx/dino/README.md

 You can click [here](https://congerh.github.io/dino/) to play online.

 You can also play the origin Chrome dino game without turning off your network connections.
 Just open `chrome://dino` in your web browser, and you’ll be taken to an "arcade mode" where you can practice in a full-window environment.

+Repo to be changed to solidify hackathon cred